Choosing the best drum sticks is incredibly important because they can affect the sound that you’re going for.

-When looking at the reviews for the product, 88% of customers left 4 or 5-star reviews.
+When looking at the reviews for the product, a majority of customers left 4 or 5-star reviews.
 Of these reviews, customers said these were good quality sticks.

 Customers do want you to recognize that these sticks are not nylon infused, but just nylon tipped.
 They say despite the confusion, these sticks still hold up pretty well and there wasn’t any breakages.

-Of the remaining 12% of customers who left 3-star reviews or lower, the common complaint was the paint job of the sticks.
+The remaining customers left 3-star reviews or lower.
+The common complaint was the paint job of the sticks.